 Validation via "Animate Dimension"

-To verify the synthesis, we use the Animate Dimension tool.
+To verify the synthesis, we use the Animate Dimension tool (available in NX, SolidWorks, and Inventor).

 Set an angular dimension between the ground and the input link.
 Configure the animation range (e.g., 0 to 60 degrees) and step count (150 steps for smoothness).